-I am an archaeologist who is currently on a self-imposed sabbatical to transform my PhD thesis into a book to be published by the Superintendency of Pompeii.
-I have just returned to the UK after a very happy 19 years of living and working in Italy and am happily settling into London life.
+I am an archaeologist who has returned to the UK after an extraordinary 19 years of living and working in Italy and I am happily settling into London life.

-I have completed a PhD and been awarded a doctorate (University of Southampton) based on the fieldwork I undertook for The British School at Rome’s Pompeii Project under the direction of Prof. Andrew Wallace-Hadrill.
+I have completed a PhD and been awarded a doctorate (University of Southampton) based on the results of the fieldwork I undertook for the British School at Rome’s Pompeii Project under the direction of Prof. Andrew Wallace-Hadrill.
 My research involved the design and implementation of a system to record standing buildings.
 This then formed the basis for the chronological analysis of a block of houses (Insula 9, Region I) with a view to understanding the development of a group of non-elite houses through time.

 And yes you may call me Dr Hay.
 I’m utterly fine with that.
 Really.

-I recently left my post at the University of Southampton for whom, in collaboration with The British School at Rome, I worked as a professional archaeologist conducting geophysical surveys.
+Prior to this, I worked at the University of Southampton for whom, in collaboration with the British School at Rome, I worked as a professional archaeologist conducting geophysical surveys.
 I have project managed over 100 geophysical surveys since 2003 and have had the privilege to work on a vast number of archaeological sites in Italy as well as further afield in Sudan, Libya, Turkey and Tunisia.
 For more information about the geophysical survey work I have been involved in, visit: The British School at Rome

 Many of my academic publications can be found on academia.edu